Mami Varte: Music career

 Mami Varte began singing at the age of 12, where she performed in various programs at church and school during her childhood.
 She released her debut album Damlai Par in 2007.
+Her music video on the main song became a hit throughout Mizoram, and she became an established singer in northeast India.
+In 2010, she performed her rendition of "I Love the Way You Love Me" at a concert at Rabindra Bhawan in Guwahati, Assam, organized by Doordarshan, Guwahati.